 Connecting to peers

 The default behaviour for Etn-sc is to connect to Electroneum Mainnet.
-However, Etn-sc can also connect to public testnets, private networks and local testnets.
+However, Etn-sc can also connect to public testnets, and .
 For convenience, the the public testnet with long term support have their own command line flag.
 Etn-sc can connect to the testnet simply by passing:

 --testnet